tsclausing/pycharmtutor/README.md

 * idenlightenment.py - Simple charms to bewitch the mind and ensnare the senses.
 * analyze.py - Code analysis, inspection, and the all seeing eye.
+* authoring.py - Code completion and inline docs
+* debugging.py - Running & debugging a script

 # Lesson Roadmap

 The following lessons are planned or in development.

-* Code completion and inline docs
 * Managing dependencies
-* Running a script
-* Debugging a script
 * Running unit tests
 * Refactoring project code
 * Local history